 Take care and stay safe!

 The health and wellness of our Citizens remains our number one priority.
 TKC is working on immediate measures to ensure that our most vulnerable Citizens are cared for during this time.
-In order to protect our Citizens from any potential outbreak, TKC will be temporarily suspending all upcoming public meetings and gatherings until after May 31, 2020.
+In order to protect our Citizens from any potential outbreak, TKC will be temporarily suspending all upcoming public meetings and gatherings until further notice.
 We encourage Citizens to visit the links below for more information and personal measures you can take to protect yourself.
 Cooperation with all public health measures including staying home and self-distancing from others in your community is critical to the response to COVID-19.

 Symptoms may include: